-Even on a smaller scale, nerds are the developers on computer games, the engineers behind smartphones and land jobs at cool companies like Google.
+Even on a smaller scale, nerds are the developers of computer games, the engineers behind smartphones, and land jobs at cool companies like Google.

 Nerdy hobbies go mainstream

-It used to be that superheroes, cartoon and comic books were seen as childhood interests that only nerds stayed interested in beyond school.
+It used to be that superheroes, cartoons, and comic books were seen as childhood interests that only nerds stayed interested in beyond school.

-But now, Marvel films dominate the box office, sci-fi and comic book merchandise are collectable and vintage Star Wars toys sell for crazy high amounts at auctions.
+But now, Marvel films dominate the box office, sci-fi and comic book merchandise are collectible and vintage Star Wars toys sell for huge amounts at auctions.
 These interests are not just for nerds anymore.

 Has the perception of board games changed?